edcarp/python-intermediate-esces/_episodes/05-index-slice-subset.md

 >
 > 1. Select a subset of rows in the `waves_df` DataFrame that contain data from
 >   the year 2022 and that contain Temperature values less than or equal to 8.
 How
 >   many rows did you end up with?
-What did your neighbor get?
+What did your neighbour get?
 >
 > 2. You can use the `isin` command in Python to query a DataFrame based upon a
 >   list of values as follows: